Absence

 If you miss a compulsory class for any reason you should self-certify.
 If the missed class falls within an absence of less than seven days, a medical certificate is not required.
 Students should submit an electronic self-certification form, which can be found via the Student Portal.

-If your absence through illness is prolonged and threatens to jeopardise your work, students on the Stirling Campus should consult with their Module Co-ordinator or Programme Director, or one of your Advisers of Study team.
+If your absence through illness is prolonged and threatens to jeopardise your work, students should consult with their Module Co-ordinator or Programme Director, or one of your Advisers of Study team, and discuss leave of absence.

 Pre-Registration Health Sciences Students